JenniferSimond/digital-library/README.md

 3. Open any of the HTML files (index.html, about.html, portfolio.html) in your preferred web browser.

+## Live Demo

-#Live Demo: You can check out a live demo of this project 🔗 [here](https://loquacious-fairy-2fad56.netlify.app/)
+You can check out a live demo of this project 🔗 [here](https://loquacious-fairy-2fad56.netlify.app/)

+## Demo Account

+Email: hgranger@hogwarts.org
-#Dummy Account: Email: hgranger@hogwarts.org Password: MySpells
+Password: MySpells